tomatas95/Vue-js-Flashcard-app/README.md

+A work by Saigunas & Me.
+I did front, Saigunas worked on backend, for educational purposes 2 years ago.

 # flashcards-webapp

 This project is a web application for creating and studying flashcards.
 It is built with Vue.js for the front-end and Spring Boot for the back-end.
 It uses JPA for database management, Maven for build automation, and MySQL for the database.